stjordanis/graph-tool/doc/quickstart.rst

    No edge descriptors are ever invalidated after edge removal, with the exception of the edge itself that is being removed.

-Since vertices are uniquely identifiable by their indexes, there is no need to keep the vertex descriptor lying around to access them at a later point.
+Since vertices are uniquely identifiable by their indices, there is no need to keep the vertex descriptor lying around to access them at a later point.
 If we know its index, we can obtain the descriptor of a vertex with a given index using the :meth:`~graph_tool.Graph.vertex`